Background of the Fellows

 Restrictions or Conditions Related to MSTP Fellows

-The fellows are expected to meet or exceed the standards of the doctoral program including the preliminary examinations and the thesis.
+The fellows are expected to meet the standards of the doctoral program including the preliminary examinations and the thesis.
 In general, medical school doctoral programs modify their course requirements for MSTP fellows.
-The specific modifications are determined by the individual doctoral programs/departments, and fellows should check with the doctoral programs/departments of interest for further information.
+Fellows should check with the doctoral programs/departments of interest for further information.
 Please note the following additional points:

 - Candidacy Conditions.
-MSTP fellows generally achieve candidacy after one year of graduate study.
-In the usual progression, this means that the fall and winter semesters of MSTP Year III will be spent in registration as pre-candidates.
+MSTP fellows generally achieve candidacy after one year of graduate study coursework.

 - Teaching Requirements.
 A teaching requirement is at the discretion of the doctoral department/program.
 The educational benefits of a teaching experience should be balanced with the time constraints of the MSTP.

 - Duration of the Combined Curriculum.
-The majority of fellows will require 8 years of combined training, and this fits with NIH expectations.
-Since the medical school requirements occupy almost 4 years, the constraints on time are real.
+The NIH expects MSTP students to complete both degrees in 8 years and most achieve this goal.
+Since medical school requirements occupy almost 4 years, the constraints on time are real.
 The thesis must be written and defended (with post-defense corrections completed) before the student returns to the clinical phase.
-There is some flexibility in terms of when the student can return to the clinical phase, generally in May-Aug.
-Planning for this should commence a year in advance including discussion with the MSTP Director.
+There is some flexibility in terms of when the student can return to the clinical phase.
+The MSTP office works with the student to begin planning for the return to med school approximately one year prior to the student’s expected return.

 - Vacation, Absences, or Leaves.
 Fellows are entitled to the standard vacation periods of all students; i.e. University-designated holidays, winter and spring breaks.
-Additionally, subject to the discretion and explicit approval of the laboratory advisor or mentor, fellows may take up to two more weeks in the summer when they are supported by MSTP funds.
+Additionally, subject to approval by the laboratory advisor or mentor, fellows may take up to two more weeks' vacation when they are supported by MSTP funds.
 During candidacy and full-time dissertation research, vacation time includes University-designated holidays and up to two weeks of additional time at the discretion of the mentor.
 Any further vacation time should have the additional approval of the Director, which may be granted without financial support.
-All requests for Leaves of Absence must be put in writing to be reviewed by the Operating Committee and to seek the approval of the MSTP Director.
-Unapproved absences may place further training grant support in jeopardy.
+All requests for Leaves of Absence must be put in writing to be reviewed by the MSTP Director.

 Suggestions to Mentors for Successful Mentoring